The Crete to Athens ferry schedule is available at the bottom of the article.

 Port of Piraeus

 The Port of Piraeus (or Pireas*) serves Athens.
-It is large, hectic and confusing, especially without a map (download and print a map from the Ministry of Mercantile Marine page ).
+It is large, hectic and confusing.
 Make sure you allow plenty of time to get from the airport or the hotel to the port.
 And also allow enough time to find the gate (it’s written on the ticket).

 Ferries to Crete depart from Port Gate Ε2 and E3.
 The port gate E2 is served by the free bus within the port, while at the gate E3 you will also find a rest area and places to eat.